-The Library provides delivery of books, mail, office and building supplies, etc., from the Headquarters Library to each Richmond County Branch and returns to Headquarters.
+The Library provides delivery of books, mail, office, and building supplies, etc., between the Headquarters Library and each Richmond County Branch.

 Delivery schedules are available from the Circulation Manager at the Headquarters Library.

 Statewide Public Information Network for Electronic Services (PINES) delivery service comes each weekday to the Headquarters Library.
 HQ Circulation staff sorts the deliveries to send to the local branches.